Decoherence-Free Communication over Multiaccess Quantum Channels: Applications: Qutrit-Qutrit Input Case

 It is further assumed that $r(C_1)\le r(C_2)$.

 Suppose $r_m(\frakC)=1$.
-It is a simple observation that in this case, in the matrix $C_1$ only the last row or column (not at the same time obviously) is non zero.
+It is a simple observation that in this case, only the last row or the last column (not at the same time obviously) in the matrix $C_1$ is nonzero.
 Existence of a code is thus a trivial fact.

 Suppose now that $\frakC$ contains an element of rank $2$.
 W.l.o.g. we can assume that $C_2$ is such an element, that is both $a$ and $b$ are greater than zero.
-Condition $r_m(\frakC)\le 2$ is fulfilled if for all $\beta$ it holds that $\det (C_1+\beta C_2)=0$, which happens when \footnote{Conditions of this type are standard in analyses of spaces matrices of bounded rank.} \beq c_{11}=0,\quad \det C_1=0,\quad a c_{12} c_{21}+b c_{13} c_{31}=0, \eeq which we hereafter assume to hold.
+Condition $r_m(\frakC)\le 2$ is fulfilled if for all $\beta$ it holds that $\det (C_1+\beta C_2)=0$, which happens when\footnote{Conditions of this type are standard in analyses of spaces of matrices of bounded rank.} \beq c_{11}=0\,,\quad \det C_1=0\,,\quad a c_{12} c_{21}+b c_{13} c_{31}=0\,, \eeq which we hereafter assume to hold.
 We now further consider specific cases.
-Suppose $(c_{12},c_{13})\ne (0,0)$ and $(c_{21},c_{31})\ne (0,0)$.
-Take \beqn V_1^Q=\left(